alvarogarcia7/langohr-test-clojure/README.md

-## Uniq-Files OR Langohr Test
+## Langohr Test (Clojure)

-Sandbox for practicing AMQP, component/mount.
+Sandbox for practicing AMQP, component/mount, using the library Langohr

-The domain is about files, hash (md5) and removing duplicated files

 ### How to run it